AjeshV/CS980-Data-Science-w-Knowledge-Graphs/README.md

-# Lucene-search-and-indexing
+# Data Science with Knowledge Graphs
-CS980.01 Adv Top/ Data Science with Knowledge Graphs, Assignment1:
+CS980 Data Science with Knowledge Graphs course:

 # Installation Instructions
 ### Download as a .zip file or clone repository: